 The light at the end of the saving tunnel.

 Saving can feel like staring at a clock waiting for class to end.
 In addition to having a target dollar amount and goal, kids can make a timeline for how long it will take to reach it.
 They’ll know how long they’ll have to make short-term spending sacrifices so they can put money aside for this goal.
 There’s a light at the end of the savings tunnel, and they’ll know when they’ll reach it.

 It may be weeks or even months before they reach their target amount for savings, but if they use a digital family banking app, they can enter specific savings goals and keep track of their progress.
 As they receive their allowance and chores money digitally, they decide how much to of it to add to each goal.
 Seeing the amounts growing through the app is very exciting and motivational to children.

 Though the waiting part of delayed gratification is important, celebrating their successes is important, too.
-If your kids reach a goal, celebrate it!
+If your kids reach a goal and save, celebrate it!
 That will help motivate them to set even more goals and develop the habits of planning, budgeting, and saving.

 When you talk to kids about healthy savings habits, be sure to encourage them to set specific and achievable goals rather than just open-ended ones.
 For children who still need to learn to be patient and to see the bigger picture, setting goals for both the short and long term will provide the structure and discipline necessary to stack on track and grow into financially savvy adults.